Stealing Her Thoughts

 Her waking awareness doesn’t connect with the simulation.

-A copy of her personality connects with the simulation, and then re-integrates later with the waking personality.
+Instead, a copy of her personality connects with the simulation, to re-integrate later with the waking personality.

-My guess is, that most minds adjust to the simulation, and waking without a problem.
+My guess is, that most minds adjust to the simulation, and merging without a problem.

 It’s unacceptable to the waking Tzina, and is never fully re-integrated with her waking self.